Eddie Giacomin: Playing career

+Giacomin proved a tough opponent for the Montreal Canadiens, saying “The nice thing was, they could embarrass you on Saturday night in Montreal then you could shut them out the next night back in New York, having taken the same train to our rink.
+I remember (Canadiens’) Boom-Boom Geoffrion coming to our car, B.S.-ing, and the next night we’d have to kick the (stuffing) out of them.”
+During the first round of the 1972 Stanley Cup playoffs, Giacomin's Rangers drew the Canadiens who were the defending Cup champions.
+Giacomin made what he called the "best save of his career on Frank Mahovlich late in New York’s 3-2 Game 6 win -- a lunging, seemingly impossible cross-crease stop".
+Giacomin flopped around at the final siren like a fish out of water, “doing a modern-day dance,” as he was “so excited that we beat Montreal because you didn’t get a chance to do that very often”.
+In a rematch of the previous year's playoff semi-finals, the Rangers swept the Chicago Black Hawks, but Giacomin injured his knee.
+The Rangers met the Boston Bruins in the 1972 Stanley Cup Final, losing in a hard-fought six-game series, with Giacomin losing Games One and Four and winning Game Three.

 Giacomin's effectiveness was reduced in 1975 by injuries.
-The following season, the Rangers got off to their worst start in ten years (they would miss the playoffs for the first time in a decade) and began to get rid of their high-salaried veterans, Giacomin among them.
-Many fans were angry when he was put on waivers and claimed by the Detroit Red Wings on October 29, 1975, as the result of a youth movement that resulted in John Davidson taking over in goal.
-The Red Wings' next game was in New York on November 2, and when Giacomin appeared on the ice in a Red Wing jersey, fans gave him a long standing ovation and cheered for him throughout the game.
+The following season, the Rangers got off to their worst start in ten years (they would miss the playoffs for the first time in a decade) and general manager Emile Francis began to get rid of their high-salaried veterans, Giacomin among them.
+Many fans were angry when he was put on waivers and claimed by the Detroit Red Wings on October 29, 1975, as the result of a youth movement culminating in John Davidson taking over in goal.
+The Red Wings' next game was in New York on November 2, and when Giacomin appeared on the ice in a Red Wing jersey, fans gave him a long-standing ovation and cheered for him throughout the game.
 Rangers fans booed their own team when they took shots or scored on Giacomin, and chanted Giacomin's name throughout the match, which he won for the Red Wings.
 The evening was voted one of the 50 greatest moments in MSG history.

-He played three respectable seasons for Detroit before a youth movement took over.
+Giacomin played three respectable seasons for Detroit before a youth movement took hold there as well.
+During this time, Giacomin helped hockey writer and sports journalist Hugh Delano write a biography about his life and career titled `Eddie, A Goalie's Story' (Atheneum, 1976).
 He retired on January 17, 1978, with a career record of 289-208-97 and a 2.82 GAA.